Ugly Twins: Combined HHS + DKA (a Feline Case Study)

 Venous Blood Gas Interpretation

-Let’s take a look at this cat’s blood gas and analyze the major acid-base and electrolyte abnormalities using traditional and semi-quantitative approaches.
+Let’s take a quick look at the cat’s blood gas and analyze the major acid-base and electrolyte abnormalities using traditional and semi-quantitative approaches.

 Traditional Approach